 The last two sets of pins (5&6) are the spare ESC pins which we can use to connect the accessories.
 Connect the voltage regulator wires to one of the spare pins.
 Make sure that it is the right way round.
 For the LED, the red and black wire go to the second set of spare pins and the data wire (white) connects to the ‘LED/5’ pin.
 Make sure that it is the right way round.

 Now all the soldering and building is complete.
 Next, you need to set everything up by performing calibrations and configuring the settings.
 For this, we will go to the software.

 Centre of Gravity

-Your Centre of Gravity (CG) should always be in the middle.
-If you're adding an action cam to the front to capture your flight, you will have extra weight at the front so you're usually going to have to compensate by moving the battery backwards a little.
-If you don't have FPV, place it dead centre.
+Your Centre of Gravity (CoG) should always be in the middle.
+If you're adding an action cam to the front to capture your flight, you will have extra weight at the front so you're usually going to have to compensate by moving the battery back a little.
+If you don't have an action cam, place it dead centre.
 Action cams are usually used in conjunction with FPV.
 So if you're adding FPV, you're likely also adding an action cam.

 Connecting the Battery for the First Time

 Use the XT60 connector that you soldered to the PDB to connect it to the XT60 connector attached to the battery.
 The XT60 is keyed so it can only go in one way.
 But before you connect it, use the smoke stopper mentioned earlier to diagnose any faults before blowing any components.
 This article and video explains it in more detail.